MutukuMwende/Portfolio/README.md

 ### **About Me**

-I’m a pharmacist-turned-data scientist with an unyielding passion for digital health.
-Growing up, I witnessed how healthcare gaps affected underserved communities, which inspired me to pursue a career at the intersection of healthcare and technology.
+I’m a pharmacist and data scientist on a mission to revolutionize digital health.
+Growing up, I saw how underserved communities struggled to access quality care, which fueled my drive to use data for change.

-Whether it’s analyzing patient data, building predictive models, or creating interactive dashboards, I thrive on finding innovative ways to enhance healthcare systems.
-My work reflects my commitment to solving real-world challenges and using data to create a healthier, more equitable future.
+By harnessing the power of analytics, I aim to improve healthcare access and outcomes, especially for those who need it most.
+Whether it’s through building predictive models, creating impactful dashboards, or crafting solutions powered by machine learning, I’m dedicated to making data a catalyst for better care.

-I can’t wait to take on more exciting projects that push the boundaries of what’s possible in digital health.
-Let’s create solutions that change lives, one dataset at a time.
+I’m eager to collaborate on projects pushing healthcare innovation's boundaries, turning raw data into actionable insights and lasting impact.
+Let’s reimagine what’s possible in digital health together.

 #### Technical Skills: Python, R, SQL, AWS, Power BI, Tableau, Machine Learning.